Dismai-Bench: Benchmarking and designing generative models using disordered materials and interfaces

-Most generative modeling efforts for inorganic materials \cite{RN294, RN296, RN300} have been focused on simpler bulk crystals, comparatively less attention has been given to disordered systems, even though disordered materials are relevant to a wide range of applications \cite{RN297, RN298, RN299}.
+While generative modeling efforts for inorganic materials~\cite{RN294, RN296, RN300} have primarily centered around simpler bulk crystals, there has been comparatively less emphasis on disordered systems, despite their relevance across a wide spectrum of applications~\cite{RN297, RN298, RN299}.
 Disordered systems usually have complex and irregular structures, necessitating large atomic representations and requiring more powerful generative models than those developed for simple crystals.
-They include structures that completely lack crystal lattices such as amorphous materials, as well as structures beyond bulk materials such as surfaces and interfaces (refer to Fig. \ref{fig_structure}a).
+They include structures that completely lack crystal lattices such as amorphous materials, as well as structures beyond bulk materials such as surfaces and interfaces.
 In direct physical modeling, disordered materials are most typically represented by large so-called ``supercells'' that (spuriously) introduce periodicity at larger length scales.
-Databases of disordered materials are growing \cite{RN301, RN302, mrs2023amorphous} and they present exciting opportunities for the inverse design of metal-organic frameworks, porous amorphous materials, amorphous battery materials, etc. Beyond materials discovery, generative modeling can be used to generate amorphous structures of arbitrarily large sizes upon training on smaller samples that capture the correlation length of the material \cite{RN303}.
-This capability allows for better studies of properties that are sensitive to size effects such as thermal conductivity and mechanical properties.
-Generative modeling can also be used to optimize atomic structures to match experimental observations \cite{aps2023fantastx}, in which the structures being optimized are often disordered \cite{RN304, RN305}.
-However, the capabilities of generative modeling for disordered systems remain largely limited (e.g., generation of 2D morphology \cite{RN303} instead of actual atomic structures), and generative models have been reported to fail for large systems \cite{RN296, RN337}.
-To reap the benefits of generative modeling for disordered systems, better generative models need to be developed and tested on disordered systems.
+Databases of disordered materials are growing~\cite{RN301, RN302, zheng2024ab}, offering compelling prospects for the inverse design of metal-organic frameworks, porous amorphous materials, amorphous battery materials, and more.
+Beyond materials discovery, generative modeling can be used to generate amorphous structures of arbitrarily large sizes upon training on smaller samples that capture material correlation lengths~\cite{RN303}.
+This capability enables more thorough investigations into properties that are influenced by size effects, such as thermal conductivity and mechanical properties.
+Generative modeling can also be used to refine atomic structures to align with experimental observations~\cite{aps2023fantastx}, typically focusing on the refinement of disordered structures~\cite{RN304, RN305}.
+Yet, the application of generative modeling to disordered systems remains limited, such as generating 2D morphology rather than precise atomic structures~\cite{RN303}.
+Moreover, generative models have been reported to fail when applied to large systems~\cite{RN296, RN337}.
+To reap the benefits of generative modeling for disordered systems, better generative models need to be developed and evaluated on disordered systems.